herodrigues/robocup2d-tutorial/sections/installing-the-soccer-simulator.md

 - librcsc
 - agent2d

-Currently, the last versions of agent2d and librcsc are: [agent2d-3.1.1](http://en.sourceforge.jp/projects/rctools/downloads/55186/agent2d-3.1.1.tar.gz/) and [librcsc-4.1.1](http://en.sourceforge.jp/projects/rctools/downloads/51941/librcsc-4.1.0.tar.gz/).
+Currently, the last versions of agent2d and librcsc are: [agent2d-3.1.1](http://en.sourceforge.jp/projects/rctools/downloads/55186/agent2d-3.1.1.tar.gz/) and [librcsc-4.1.0](http://en.sourceforge.jp/projects/rctools/downloads/51941/librcsc-4.1.0.tar.gz/).
 Go to the directory where you have saved the downloaded files and follow these steps (do it in this exact order!):  _Note that x.x.x is the downloaded file version._

 Open a terminal and extract the files:

-> tar -zxpf librcsc-x.x.x.tar.gz
+> tar -zxpf librcsc-x.x.x.tar.gz <br>
 > tar -zxpf agent2d-x.x.x.tar.gz

 **NOTE**: all the directories names where the librcsc files are saved must not contain spaces.